-The System Change HIVE is a ‘creative engine room’ informed by a series of discussions between researchers, emerging artists and experienced artistic mentors.
+The System Change HIVE is a ‘creative engine room’ informed by a series of discussions and workshops between researchers, emerging artists and experienced creative mentors.

-Beginning in early 2019 in Brighton, UK, the HIVE seeks to harness the power of art and imagination to reveal the hidden and constructed narratives and metaphors that limit our societies from seeing better ways.
-We are exploring new solutions, – how changes in policy, economics, and culture could spur rapid transformations towards zero-carbon scenarios that prioritise wellbeing and more meaningful lives.
-The creative journey will also involve input from communications experts and result in a set of learnings and ideas about how to communicate the benefits and feasibility of ‘system change’ to wider audiences.
+Begun in Brighton UK, in February 2019, the HIVE seeks to harness the power of art and imagination to reveal the hidden and constructed narratives and metaphors that limit our societies from seeing better ways.
+We are exploring new solutions, – how changes in policy, economics, local governance, and culture could spur rapid transformations towards zero-carbon scenarios that prioritise wellbeing.
+The creative journey also involves input from communications experts leading to a set of learnings and ideas about how to communicate the benefits and feasibility of ‘system change’ to wider audiences.

-This ‘imagineering’ to open up multiple visions of the future, as well as the personal journeys of our participants, will result in a unique touring exhibition of visual and digital arts, sonic art and a Virtual Reality simulation.
+This ‘imagineering’ to open up multiple visions of the future, as well as the personal journeys of our participants, will result in an informative, immersive exhibition of visual and digital arts, sound art and a Virtual Reality simulation.
 This touring exhibition aims to inspire and inform mainstream audiences about possibilities for, and desirability of rapid paradigm shifts.
 Planned venues and festivals span Brighton to Birmingham, Hastings to Cornwall, from late 2019 to late 2020.

-Discussion events in late 2019 and 2020 will be used to reflect on the lessons from the HIVE and inspire new ideas among campaigners, artists and researchers working on system change.
+Roundtable events in late 2019 and 2020 will also be used to reflect on the lessons from the HIVE, and inspire new ideas and actions among campaigners, artists and researchers working towards system change.